 Favorites to win the Coca-Cola 600.

-Ty Gibbs will start on the pole (in first place) for Sunday night’s Coca-Cola 600, with William Byron starting on his outside in second.
-Joe Gibbs Racing and Hendrick Motorsports, who they respectively drive for, have been the teams to beat, with their teammates, Denny Hamlin and Kyle Larson, being the ones up front with the most side-by side battles.
-Look for these drivers to have a great night after showing speed.
-Not to mention William Byron has already won the first “crown-jewel” race of the year, being the Daytona 500, and he’d love to go 2-for-2 on the season.
+Ty Gibbs will start on the pole position for Sunday night’s Coca-Cola 600, with William Byron starting on his outside in second.
+Joe Gibbs Racing and Hendrick Motorsports, the teams in which they drive for, have been the ones to beat, with their teammates, Denny Hamlin and Kyle Larson running up front weekly.
+Not to mention William Byron has already won the first “crown-jewel” race of the year, that being the Daytona 500, and would love to go 2-for-2 on the season.
 Martin Truex Jr., who starts fourth, showed speed in practice and qualifying last night and is still hunting for his first win of the season.
-His first Coca-Cola 600 win was in 2016, when he dominated the race by leasing 392 out of 400 laps.
-Keep an eye out for him tonight.
-For those tuning in for the first time tonight at 6:00PM EST on Fox, pay attention to the Spire Motorsports drivers of #7 Corey LaJoie and #77 Carson However, as both drivers showcased speed last night in practice.
-This team has picked the pace up drastically, while their teammate, #71 Zane Smith, has struggled to maintain pace and keep the car clean weekly.
-Hopefully, this team emerges with a few top-10’s tonight and can have a great race.
-The 2024 Coca-Cola 600 is going to be one for the ages, as the season has already seen a lot of action.
-Be sure to tune in tonight on Fox at 6:00PM EST.
+His lone Coca-Cola 600 win was in 2016, which he dominated by leading 392 out of a possible 400 laps.

 Leave a comment